Ousted Venezuela president to return to New York court

 The Manhattan hearing comes as Washington cautiously warms ties with Caracas, with the question of who will pay the legal fees of the former autocrat and his wife expected to take centre stage.

-Pollack argued in a court submission that the license requirement violated Maduro's constitutional right to legal representation, and demanded the case be thrown out on procedural grounds.
+Pollack argued in a court submission that the licence requirement violated Maduro's constitutional right to legal representation, and demanded the case be thrown out on procedural grounds.

 Maduro, who autocratically ruled Venezuela since March 2013, was ousted as president in a Jan 3 raid by the United States.